neochief/gitbybit-calc/README.md

 ## Step 7: Make the plus/minus button look similar to % (as in iOS calculator app)

 Technically, in math the ± character doesn't mean toggling between positive and negative numbers.
 Designers of the iOS calculator app uses custom character for this purpose, that resembles the % character.

+## Step 8: Improve accessibility of the buttons

+The plus/minus contains percent character, which will be misleading when used by a user with impaired vision, who uses the calculator with the help of a screen reader.
+We should add an aria-label to the button to that describes the function of the button.
+We should also hide the percent character from the screen reader.
+While we at it, we can also add aria-labels to the other special buttons.